jadecobra/python_tdd_exercises/source/functions/test_functions_w_positional_and_keyword.rst

             ()
         )

-  the terminal shows :ref:`TypeError` because the function signature only has two keyword arguments which are not provided in the call
+  the terminal shows :ref:`TypeError` because the:ref:`function<functions>`signature only has two keyword arguments which are not provided in the call

-* using what I know from previous tests I can alter the function to use starred expressions
+* using what I know from previous tests I can alter the:ref:`function<functions>`to use starred expressions

   .. code-block:: python